French PM says no need for new national lockdown for now | Health

 French PM says no need for new national lockdown for now

-French Prime Minister Jean Castex said that the coronavirus situation in France remained fragile but that for the moment there was no need for a new national lockdown.
+French Prime Minister Jean Castex said on Thursday that the coronavirus situation in France remained fragile but that for the moment there was no need for a new national lockdown.

-Castex said that the rate of infection had not significantly strengthened over the past two weeks, even if the pressure on French hospitals remained strong.
-"We must stick with the current restrictions we already have in place ... but the situation today does not justify a new national lockdown," he told a news conference on Thursday.
+Castex said the rate of infection had not significantly increased over the past two weeks, even if the pressure on French hospitals remained strong.
+"We must stick with the current restrictions we already have in place ... but the situation today does not justify a new national lockdown," he told a news conference.

-Castex said it was true that other countries had started their vaccination campaign more quickly than France but that this was the result of the French government's choice to start with the most vulnerable people in retirement homes.
-He said that while they only made up one percent of the population, they represent one third of those who have died from COVID-19.
-France has registered more than 77,000 deaths from COVID-19 since the start of the epidemic.
+Castex acknowledged that many other countries had started their vaccination campaign more quickly than France but he said this was the result of the French government's decision to begin with the most vulnerable people in retirement homes.
+While they only make up one percent of the population, he said, they have accounted for nearly a third of the more-than 77,000 COVID-19 deaths since the start of the pandemic.

+By the end of this week all retirement home residents will have been offered a first vaccine shot, with a second shot due by early March, he said.
+The government aims to offer the vaccine to all adults in France by the end of the summer.

+Castex said the first doses of AstraZeneca's vaccine should arrive in France by the end of the week, helping the government reach its target of four million inoculations by the end of the month.
+He said France's progressive tightening of restrictions had allowed it to keep the economy more open than some neighbours had been able to, but warned there could be no let-up and called on companies to enforce more home-working.

+"Working from home is imperative whenever possible," he said.
+He also announced a three-week lockdown for the French island of Mayotte, located off the coast of Mozambique, which has been hit by the South African variant of the virus.

-Castex also said that the number of new cases affected by new variants of the virus has increased from 3.3% on Jan.
-8 to 14% today.
-"We must fight the virus by applying the measures in place ... it is not the time to ease up now," he said, adding that he would not hesitate to tighten curbs on movement if there was a spike in infections.
+"It is not the time to ease up now," he said, adding that he would not hesitate to tighten curbs on free movement if there was a spike in infections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)